dotnet/arcade/Repro Environment/ReproTool Documentation.md

 ![](./Images/Helix-ReproLink.PNG?raw=true)

+The HelixRepro tool will not re-execute the jobs.
+It will only create the repro environment for you.
-Once the execution of the `helix-repro.exe` ends, go to [Mission Control].
+Once the execution of `helix-repro.exe` ends, go to [Mission Control] -> Repros -- Make sure your username is correct in the message on top of the page.
+There should be a new entry representing the snapshot and/or Virtual Machine just created.
+Use the `Connect` button on the far right of the line to download a script to connect to the VM.
-See Mission Control section for more informatiom.
+See Mission Control section for more information.

-The Repro tool will save the log of the jobs that were executed as part of the repro process.
-In case there is need to check them, go to the Private Runs page in [Mission Control] and look for the build identified by the buildnumber (aaa/mm/dd).vv Make sure to uncheck the `Show only failures` checkbox to get to the logs of the run.
+Once connected to the Machine all you need to do is execute a script called `repro.cmd/sh`.
+The location of this script is OS dependent, use instructions below to find this file and re-execute the job.

 ## I'm in the machine, now what?

 ### Windows
-The workspace and files that contain information of the machine are located under the `D:\` directory and run. `d:\data\w\repro.cmd`
+The workspace and files that contain information of the machine are located under the `D:\` directory.
+To execute the job run `d:\data\w\repro.cmd`

 ### Linux
 Follow the instructions provided in the shell environment.
-Then run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
-You'll find the executables, the dll, pdb, logs, etc.
+Then run `. repro.sh` to set some environment variables and execute the job.
+You'll find the executables, dlls, pdbs, logs, etc. files here as well.

-Note: Each Repo/job has a different way of running test.
-You could find this information in the logs of test.
-For example, for CoreFx run `sh Runtest.sh $HELIX_CORRELATION_PAYLOAD`

 ### Mac
 1. `cd dotnetbuild/work/`
 2. Go to the latest updated folder.
 You could see the files information by doing `ls -la`
 3. Once in that folder keep doing `cd <folder>` until you find the folder with the name `payload`
-4. Run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
-You'll find the executables, the dll, pdb, logs, etc.
+4. Run `. repro.sh` to set some environment variables and execute the job.
+You'll find the executables, dlls, pdbs, logs, etc. files here as well.

-Note: Each Repo/job has a different way of running test.
-You could find this information in the logs of test.
-For example, for CoreFx run `sh Runtest.sh $HELIX_CORRELATION_PAYLOAD`

 # How to use it in Jenkins
 When a job inside a PR fails, click on details to go to Jenkins and **Log In**.